PetrosKatiforis/PetrosKatiforis/README.md

 ## Favourite tools

-I use nvim for all my projects.
-I run linux and my setup is relatively barebones. <br />
+I use nvim for all my projects ([You can find my config file here](https://github.com/Petros-K/NvimConfig)).
+I run arch linux with i3 and my setup is relatively barebones. <br />
-For my frontend applications, I usually go with React but I'm currently exploring Svelte as a more performant alternative.
+For my frontend applications, I usually go with React but I'm currently exploring Svelte as a more performant alternative. <br />
+I'm also learning Rust and I sometimes find myself creating some small games using Godot

 ## Projects I'm proud of